 This was one of the most beautiful walks I’ve done in the Lake District, and as it’s a National Trust property, there’s also a café which we made sure to stop in for some hot chocolates and tea cakes.

-If you’re visiting in the summer, you’re allowed to barbecue on the porches of the Quiet Site and you could spend some long hours chatting and eating dinner on the porch, but we opted to spend our evenings in the bar or in our Hobbit Holes watching movies (did I mention there’s WiFi!?)
+If you’re visiting in the summer, you’re allowed to barbecue on the porches of the Quiet Site and you could spend some long hours chatting and eating dinner on the porch, but we opted to spend our evenings in the bar or in our Glamping Burrows watching movies (did I mention there’s WiFi!?)

-Who Should Stay in the Hobbit Holes in the Quiet Site?
+Who Should Stay in the Glamping Burrows in the Quiet Site?

-After an awesome stay, I feel confident in recommending the Hobbit Holes in the Quiet Site to people who want a unique stay in the Lake District.
+After an awesome stay, I feel confident in recommending the Glamping Burrows in the Quiet Site to people who want a unique stay in the Lake District.

 You will be warm, dry, and cozy, but you won’t have a shower in your room or a full kitchen or top of the line mattresses, and so you should be someone who is happy with this mix between glamping and hotel rooms.

-It’s amazing for families who can fit everyone snuggled up on the sleeping ledges (which really are massive), as well as couples who want a memorable getaway (who else can say they’ve stayed in a hobbit hole!?).
+It’s amazing for families who can fit everyone snuggled up on the sleeping ledges (which really are massive), as well as couples who want a memorable getaway (who else can say they’ve stayed in a glamping burrow!?).

 Overall, be ready for a little adventure, a lot of friendliness, and miles and miles of gorgeous views of some of the most incredible nature in England, and you’ll have a great time.

-To book the Hobbit Holes, visit The Quiet Site’s website, here.
+To book the Glamping Burrows, visit The Quiet Site’s website, here.

 Our accommodation was provided for purposes of review, but all opinions are my own and there was no agreement with the Quiet Site to write about our experience one way or another.